 Retreat Activities

-This retreat consists of 3 sections: Reflection, Scripture Meditation, and Prayer.
+This retreat consists of 4 sections: Reflection, Scripture Meditation, Prayer and Rest.
 In each section, you will do a short transition activity and a main activity.
 You are given a few choices for each section’s main activity.
 Below, you will also find examples of how you might structure your retreat.
 As with all of our retreat recommendations, the time frames given are only general guidelines.
 Do not be concerned if it takes you slightly longer or shorter to complete an activity or series of activities.
 Also, if you choose to do this retreat in a single block of 2 or 3 hours, make sure that you are including sufficient opportunities for breaks and rest.
 Some ideas for how to break up your retreat time can be found here: Ideas for Rest.
 If you finish the recommended activities, you may find it helpful to look at the post When You Have Extra Time.

 Reflection